A.1: Identification and mapping of populations of Woodwardia radicans

 The action will consist of carrying out direct and indirect sampling of both species in selected areas for presenting the most suitable characteristics for their life cycle.
 The study will determine the areas where the best populations and the most interesting habitats for these species are found.

-A large part of the conservation actions will be carried out on public and private lands, so in addition to obtaining the permits, the project proposes to reach custody agreements with the owners of the lands, whether public or private territory.
-These custody agreements will be the guarantee that the conservation works that are carried out will last in time, once the project is finished.
+A large part of the conservation actions will be carried out on public and private lands, so in addition to obtaining the permits, the project proposes to reach land stewardship agreements with the owners of the lands, whether public or private territory.
+These land stewardship agreements will be the guarantee that the conservation works that are carried out will last in time, once the project is finished.

-The Custody of the Land will be the tool of environmental management.
-This has as a central pillar the will of two parties (owner and custody entity) to perform actions of nature conservation in the territory from the social initiative.
+The Land Stewardship will be the tool of environmental management.
+This has as a central pillar the will of two parties (owner and land stewardship entity) to perform actions of nature conservation in the territory from the social initiative.

 A.4.
 Drafting of construction projects for adaptation of water jumps